 While veneer failures are unusual, the underlying causes aren’t, especially when it comes to ties.
 In fact, my colleagues and I at IBACOS see recurring issues with brick ties, especially when installed by workers new to the trade.
 These mistakes may not cause immediate problems, but, under the right circumstances, they can present the builder with a huge liability.

-Here are the most common issues we’re seeing, along with best practices for doing the job right.
+Here are the most common issues we’re seeing, along with best practices for doing the job right when installing brick veneer.

 Traditionally, bricklayers installed ties as they moved up the wall, which ensured a proper bend.
 If that’s not acceptable, consider using base and vee ties, which consist of a base with a slot that is attached to the wall and a wire vee that extends from the slot to the mortar joint.
 Since the slot provides up to 4 inches of vertical adjustment, the installer can align the vee with any joint height.